elixir-europe/infectious-diseases-toolkit/human-biomolecular-data/data-sources.md

 This document aims to serve as a comprehensive resource for anyone interested in the data sources platforms of infectious diseases using human biomolecular data, which have become increasingly important in recent years as a result of advancements in technology and the ever-growing threat of global pandemics.

-By providing this overview of the data sources platforms of infectious diseases using human biomolecular data, this document aims to facilitate the development of new research initiatives and collaborations in the field.
+By providing this overview of the data sources platforms of infectious diseases using human biomolecular data, this document aims give the user information on where to find these types of data and how to access them (secondary use of the data) and to facilitate the development of new research initiatives and collaborations in the field.

 ### What is human biomolecular data, and why is it important for infectious diseases research?